puffinrocks/puffin/README.md

 your own user and confirm the email address via [http://localhost:8025](http://localhost:8025).

-Update docker images:
+To rebuild the code:

-	docker-compose pull
+    docker-compose build

-### Single-user deployment
+### Private deployment

-To deploy Puffin for a single user use docker-compose-single.yml file.
+To deploy Puffin for private needs, for a single user or a limited number of users, use docker-compose-single.yml file.
 In an initial form it will deploy on locahost:

     docker-compose -f docker-compose-single.yml up -d

-There is no email server configured and you can't register new users.
-Log in as user "puffin", password "puffin".

-If you want to run it on a public server copy the configuration file and set SERVER_NAME, VIRTUAL_HOST and SECRET_KEY environment variables and make sure to change the default password.
+If you want to run it on a server then copy the configuration file and set SERVER_NAME, VIRTUAL_HOST and SECRET_KEY environment variables.

+In this configuration users can't register themselves and no confirmation email will be sent.
+Log in as user "puffin", password "puffin" (make sure to change the password after you login).
+You can create new users using Puffin console.
+First enter the container:

+    docker exec -it puffin_main_1 bash

+then execute puffin command:

+    ./puffin.py user create \<login>

+The initial password is the same as login, so it should be changed by the account owner.

-### Multi-user deployment
+### Public deployment

-To deploy Puffin for many users and allow registering new ones use docker-compose-multi.yml file.
+To deploy Puffin for public use, so anyone can register to access it, use docker-compose-multi.yml file.
 In an initial form it will deploy on locahost:

     docker-compose -f docker-compose-multi.yml up -d

-If you want to run it on a public server copy the configuration file and set SERVER_NAME, VIRTUAL_HOST, SECRET_KEY and MAIL\_\* environment variables and make sure to change the default password.
+If you want to run it on a server then copy the configuration file and set SERVER_NAME, VIRTUAL_HOST, SECRET_KEY and MAIL\_\* environment variables.
+Also make sure to change the default "puffin" user password.

 ### Development deployment directly on host system